 Four Little Fishies in the Big Zen Sea and How They Do Study Overview This post is the second in a series of three on study practice in Zen.
 The first post, The Vital Importance of Studying Buddhadharma: Why and How, was the why and how - like the title says.
 In the third post, "Stinking Skin Bags, Blind Donkeys, Parrots and

-The Vital Importance of Studying Buddhadharma: Why and How Introduction In this post, I will explore two questions: "Why study the buddhadharma" and "How to study the buddhdharma as a practice of the buddhadharma."
+Study The Vital Importance of Studying Buddhadharma: Why and How Introduction In this post, I will explore two questions: "Why study the buddhadharma" and "How to study the buddhdharma as a practice of the buddhadharma."
 This is a fuller expression of these issues that Tetsugan Sensei and I posted for our students on the Vine of

 Dahui Almost Everything You Need Do To Awaken and Go Beyond Awakening: A Table Of Contents For The Teaching Of Dàhuì